15 Best Things To Do in Boulder City

 14. Eat a Delicious Meal at Coffee Cup Cafe

 One of the things I love about a small, community focused town is that there are always plenty of local restaurants.
-You’ll see a few well known fast food chains around town but the majority of Boulder City restaurants are locally owned.
-And there are so many to choose from.
+Boulder City has its share of well known fast food chains but the majority of its restaurants are locally owned.
+And there are so many good ones to choose from.

-Take your pick from dozens of outstanding eateries like The Dillinger, with the best burgers, Southwest Diner and their pie, and my favorite – Coffee Cup Cafe.
+Take your pick from dozens of outstanding eateries like The Dillinger, best burgers award, Southwest Diner. with their comfort food and homemade pie, and then there’s my favorite, The Coffee Cup Cafe.

 15. Walk Across the Mike O’Callaghan-Pat Tillman Memorial Bridge

-As the second tallest bridge in the United States, this remarkable bridge was constructed to bypass the old narrow highway across the Hoover Dam from Nevada into Arizona.
+If you absolutely don’t have time for a dam tour then the next best thing is walking the Mike O’Callaghan-Pat Tillman Memorial Bridge’s pedestrian walk.
+This remarkable bridge is second tallest bridge in the United States and was constructed to bypass the old narrow highway across the Hoover Dam from Nevada into Arizona.

-Not wasting the opportunity, the bridge was built with a pedestrian walkway alongside for the optimal vantage point of the Colorado River and the dam.
+Not wasting the opportunity, the bridge was built with a pedestrian walkway alongside for the very best views of Hoover Dam, the Colorado River and surround Black Canyon.
 Don’t miss this fabulous sight and one of the best things to do in Boulder City.

-The bridge is free to visit and there’s a free designated parking lot available for visitors to safely leave vehicles.
+The bridge and walkway are free to visit and there’s a designated parking lot available for visitors to safely leave vehicles.
+Plus, it’s assessible.

 A Google Map of these the things to in Boulder City can be found here.
 Add it to your own Google account by clicking the star at the end of the title.
-The includes layers with driving directions as well as the restaurants mentioned here and a few others I really like.
+The map includes layers with driving directions as well as the restaurants mentioned here and a few other ones I really like.

 See you on the road!